 Patient and health advocacy as a profession is very new.
 Although a small handful of advocates have been in practice for decades, it wasn’t until 2009, with the launch of this AdvoConnection Directory, when the profession of advocacy began develop on a larger scale, likely triggered by discussions of changes in American laws, higher incidents of medical errors, and increasing out-of-pocket costs being born by individuals.

 However!
-Not all advocates are listed in the AdvoConnection Directory.
+Not all advocates and care managers are listed in the AdvoConnection Directory.
 We are selective about who we allow to participate, and not everyone meets our criteria.
-Additionally, some advocates have busy practices all ready, and therefore do not want to be listed; they don’t want to turn people away.
+Additionally, some advocates have busy practices already, and therefore do not want to be listed; they don’t want to turn people away.

 Therefore, there may be an advocate who can help you, and who you don’t find in the directory.

 To find them, we have a few suggestions:

-- Contact an advocate in another location who provides the services you need (one who AdvoConnection identifies in your search results).
+- Contact an advocate or care manager in another location who provides the services you need (one who AdvoConnection identifies in your search results).
 They may be able to refer you to an advocate in your area.